magpylib/magpylib/docs/_pages/docu/docu_magpylib_show.md

 Once all Magpylib objects and their paths have been created, **`show`** provides a convenient way to graphically display the geometric arrangement using the Matplotlib (default) and Plotly packages.
 When `show` is called, it generates a new figure which is then automatically displayed.

 The desired graphic backend is selected with the `backend` keyword argument.
-To bring the output to a given, user-defined figure, the `canvas` kwarg is used.
+To bring the output to a given, user-defined figure, the `canvas` argument is used.
 This is demonstrated in {ref}`examples-backends-canvas`.

 The following example shows the graphical representation of various Magpylib objects and their paths using the default Matplotlib graphic backend.